Germany at a Glance

 Due to the possible employment restrictions mentioned above, setting up your own business in Germany is a valid option.
 This is by no means a simple task, though.
-If you are planning to establish your own company, you must prove to the German Foreigners’ Office that you will be arriving with an initial capital of at least 250,000 Euros.
-In addition, you have to show that you are planning on making at least five jobs available to Germans.
+If you are planning to establish your own company, you should first figure out whether you need a license or permit, or if you need to take a test regarding your specialized skills.
+This information will be available at the chamber of industry and commerce.

 Basically, your business should have a positive effect on the German economy.
 Also make sure that your qualifications from university or previous employers are accredited in Germany.